amkhlv/latex2svg/README.md

 Building
 ========

-You need to install the program called `sbt` and another program called `ant`.
+You need to install the program called `sbt` and another program called `mvn`.
 Then (in the same directory where this `README.md` is located) execute the following commands:

     git submodule init